Fentanyl Addiction

 People can, and do, die from opiate withdrawal – and all such deaths are preventable, given appropriate medical management.

-What are the symptoms of Fentanyl addiction?
+What are the symptoms of opiate addiction?

-Signs of a fentanyl addiction include:
+Signs of a opiate addiction include:

 - Tolerance – needing higher doses of the drug in order to achieve a satisfactory high, which can quickly lead to overdose